tomansley/SimpliListViews/README.md

 * Only list views that all users or groups of users can see will be displayed. <b>Private list views are not displayed.</b>
 * There is a list view processing button available on each page allowing for list views to be reprocessed as needed.

+## Examples
+A number of example lightning pages have been created to showcase the different configuration options available.
+The following examples can be seen as tabs in the Simpli List View app.
+* List Views Example 1 - displays all available widgets as well as all list views.
+* List Views Example 2 - displays list views with no widgets except header text.
+* List Views Example 3 - displays list views with no widgets or header text.
+The simplest it gets!
+* List Views Example 4 - displays only those list view objects that have been specified at the page layout level.
+* List Views Example 5 - displays a more mobile centric view with all widgets removed.
+* List Views Example 6 - displays the list view component along with other standard SFDC components.
+* List Views Example 7 - displays two list view components next to each other.
+Useful for related information viewing.

 ## Configuration
 There are 3 different levels of configuration that are available in the app.</p>
 * Org-wide custom settings